wpg205/2012_-Campaign_speeches/README.md

 5. notes: e.g., if this was the second, third or fourth event at that location in that day.
 Or if there was a 'q and a' session at that event.
 6. speech: Text of the speech given that that event.

 If you have any questions or require any additional information please let me know.
-Also feedback on any typos, mistakes or other errors will be greatly appreciated.
+Also, feedback on any typos, mistakes or other errors will be greatly appreciated.